crate/crate/docs/sql/statements/create-function.rst

   The name of the function to create.

 :arg_name:
   The optional name given to an argument.
 Function arguments do not retain names, but you can name them in your query for documentation purposes.

 :arg_type:
-  The data type of a given argument.
+  The :ref:`data type <data-types>` of a given argument.

-  See :ref:`data-types` for more detailed information about the supported types.

 :return_type:
   The returned data type of the function.
 The return type can be any